MSTI Teacher Fellowship

-Considering a career in STEM teaching?
-Earn $500 - $1,500 a Semester learning to be a STEM teacher.
+Consider becoming a STEM teacher.
+Earn $500 - $1,500 a semester learning to be a STEM teacher.

 About the CSME Teacher Fellowship

 Each year, CSME supports a cohort of STEM majors and credential students interested in being K-12 teachers.
-Teacher fellows create a community of aspiring teachers and gain experience in the field.
-The Fellows receive extra mentoring, special seminars and access to a dedicated study center.
-Fellows who commit to a minimum number of hours of public service receive stipends.
+Teacher Fellows create a community of aspiring teachers and gain public service experience in the field.
+Additionally, Fellows receive extra mentoring, special seminars and access to a dedicated study center.

 Fellows and students discussing project at a table